Neutral Milk Hotel: In the Aeroplane Over the Sea

 Neutral Milk Hotel's second album, In the Aeroplane Over the Sea, was produced by Schneider, and was recorded from July to September 1997.
 Schneider used new recording techniques to capture Mangum's lo-fi preferences.
 Mangum liked having a layer of distortion over the music, but Schneider did not use standard effects equipment such as Big Muffs or distortion pedals.
 Instead, Schneider used heavy compression and placed a Bellari RP-220 tube mic pre-amp close to Mangum's guitar.
 Schneider then ran the sound through a mixing console, and maxed out the sound on a cassette tape.
 This process was done for nearly every instrument used on In the Aeroplane Over the Sea.
 Schneider claimed that the nonlinearities of microphone distortion gave the album its unique "warm" quality.

 In the Aeroplane Over the Sea was released on February 10, 1998.
 Merge pressed 5,500 CD and 1,600 vinyl copies, and expected sales to be similar to On Avery Island.
 These initial projections were correct, as the album sold moderately well for the first few months.
 Critical responses to In the Aeroplane Over the Sea were mostly positive, but not laudatory.
 Rob Brunner of Entertainment Weekly praised the unique instrumentation and "bouncy pop melodies", but described some of the songs as "lifeless acoustic warblers."
 Pitchfork's M. Christian McDermott also commended the music, which he called a blend of "Sgt.
 Pepper with early 90s lo-fi" that he found "as catchy as it is frightening."
-A more negative review came from Ben Ratliff of Rolling Stone, who felt the heavy layer of distortion masked the absence of decent melodies.
+A more tepid review came from Ben Ratliff of Rolling Stone, who felt the rhythms and chord changes were boring, and the heavy layer of distortion sometimes masked the absence of decent melodies.
 CMJ New Music Monthly ranked In the Aeroplane Over the Sea as the number one album of 1998, and it placed fifteenth in the Pazz & Jop poll for 1998.

 To promote the album, Neutral Milk Hotel embarked on a tour of North America and Europe.
 Musicians John Fernandes and Will Westbrook were brought on as touring members, and were taught how to play the horn parts with Spillane.
 While on tour, Neutral Milk Hotel gained a reputation for chaotic and physically demanding concerts.
 Great Lakes member Ben Crum recalled: "It was definitely dangerous.
 There often seemed to be a very real chance that someone, probably Julian, would get hurt.
 Jeff was always doing things like picking him up and throwing him into the drums."
 The band members often could not afford lodgings, and sometimes asked people in the audience if they could spend the night at their house, not realizing the homeowner was in fact terrified of them.